 - the baryons, combinations of three red, green and blue quarks respectively, or else antibaryons, combinations of three anti-red anti-green, and anti-blue, respectively.
-The triplets formed of three quarks (among the quarks u, d, s or c) are represented in the diagrams of figure 13.4 (a), in the cases of global spin of 1/2 and 3/2 with the name given to the particle corresponding to this triplet, - the mesons, which contain a colored quark (red, green or blue) and an anti-quark of the corresponding anti-color (anti-red, anti-green or anti-blue).
+The triplets formed of three quarks (among the quarks u, d, s or c) are represented in the diagrams of figure 13.4 (a), in the cases of global spin of 1/2 and 3/2 with the name given to the particle corresponding to this triplet, corresponding anti-color (anti-red, anti-green or anti-blue).
 The doublets formed by a quark and an anti-quark (among the quarks u, d, s or c) are represented in the diagram of figure 13.4 (b), in the case of global spin of 1 and 0, with the name given to the particle corresponding to this doublet.